by Ben Johnson

 Richard was the son of King Henry II and Queen Eleanor of Aquitaine.
-He spent much of his youth in his mother's court at Poitiers.
-During the last years of Henry's reign, Queen Eleanor constantly plotted against him.
+He spent much of his youth in his mother’s court at Poitiers.
+During the last years of Henry’s reign, Queen Eleanor constantly plotted against him.
 Encouraged by their mother, Richard and his brothers campaigned against their father in France.
-King Henry was defeated in battle and surrendered to Richard, and so on the July 5th 1189, Richard became King of England, Duke of Normandy and Count of Anjou.
+King Henry was defeated in battle and surrendered to Richard.
+Two days later Henry died and on the July 6th 1189, Richard became King of England, Duke of Normandy and Count of Anjou.

-After his coronation Richard, having already taken the crusader’s vow, set out to join the Third Crusade to free the Holy Land from Saladin, the leader of the Turks.
+After his coronation Richard, having already taken the crusader’s vow, set out to join the Third Crusade to free the Holy Land from Saladin, the leader of the Kurds.

 Whilst wintering in Sicily, Richard was met by his mother along with a potential bride to-be…Berengaria of Navarre.
 He initially resisted the match.